 eDrawing is a mobile 3D app viewer that has a few niche features included.
 The iOS version holds an advantage or two over its Android counterpart, including augmented reality, this allows you to view a 3D image placed in your surroundings via your mobile camera, you could almost reach out and touch it!

-123D Sculpt is an app by Autodesk, designed for iPad, you can create/modify 3D projects, then upload to Autodesk’s Cloud storage to print or share.
-There is also an Android version, but iPad may be the way to go with this one for now.
+123D Sculpt is an app by Autodesk, designed for iPad, and you can create/modify 3D projects, then upload to Autodesk’s Cloud storage to print or share.
+There is also an Android version, but the iPad may be the way to go with this one.

-MakerBot is an iOS app designed to be used with its own make of 3D Printer, while this makes it less versatile than the other apps listed here if you have one of their printers it may be the way to go.
-You can perform every stage of your print via your mobile device, and if you need to perform a print on the go then this app will make a short job of this for you.
+MakerBot is an iOS app designed to be used with its make of 3D Printer, while this makes it less versatile than the other apps listed here if you have one of their printers it may be the way to go.
+You can perform every stage of your print via your mobile device, and if you need to complete an image on the go, then this app will do a poor job of this for you.

-So, you’re a small business with multiple 3D printers, right?
+So, you’re a small business with multiple 3D printers.
 Bumblebee with BotQueue might be just what you need.
-You can print multiple jobs for multiple printers whenever and wherever you are.
+You can print numerous jobs for various printers whenever and wherever you are.
 The drawback is that it does need to be installed on a computer before you can use the mobile features, and at present, your options are either Mac or Linex, with a Windows version reportedly not be too far away.

-Modio is a 3D printing app for iOS, it will allow you to create and also print action figures in 3D, however, this is pretty much where these apps begin and ends.
+Modio is a 3D printing app for iOS, and it will allow you to create and also print action figures in 3D.
+However, this is pretty much where these apps begin and end.
 For this reason, the app does appear to be quite limited, but you can use this app to build things with moveable parts, or parts that click together.
 This includes vehicles and all manner of robots, all poseable.
 Everything clicks together from the printed templates, and this allows you to customise as you go.
 Very handy if this is the sort of thing you are after.

 Free 3D Printing Apps on Your Desktop

-As you might already assume, free Windows 3D apps are few and far between, you’ll be hard-pressed to find a 3D printing app without dipping into your wallet, and these days it isn’t even a one-off payment, thanks largely to the subscription culture that we have now for pretty much everything!
-There are, however, a number of web apps out there.
+As you might already assume, free Windows 3D apps are few and far between, you’ll be hard-pressed to find a 3D printing app without dipping into your wallet.
+These days it isn’t even a one-off payment, thanks mainly to the subscription culture that we have now for pretty much everything!
+There are, however, several web apps out there.
 They all pretty much focus on the modelling aspect, and they all have their very own unique advantages.

-We’ve already covered Autodesk, 123D Design is a modelling web tool that enables you to quickly put together projects from a series of shapes.
+We’ve already covered Autodesk, 123D Design is a modelling web tool that enables you to put together projects from a series of shapes quickly.
 It supports most of the 3D printers out there, allowing you to design and then print.
 There’s a version available for iPad, Mac and PC.

 Now for those that have 2D sketches and no printer – Shapeways will allow you to upload your 2D sketch in black, you can then set the thickness on their website.
 They will print any design using whichever of their available materials you specify, ranging from metal, ceramics or sandstone.

 So, that’s a few apps that are out there which you can give a try, but I think we should end with Tinkercad.
 Tinkercad is an online 3D design and printing app.
-Already used by many designers and hobbyists.
-It can be used to make anything from toys, home décor products, jewelry, design prototypes, models etc.
+They are already used by many designers and hobbyists.
+It can be used to make anything from toys, home décor products, jewellery, design prototypes, models etc.

-You build from basic shapes/building blocks, or you can import your own designs.
-Their app is so accessible that they claim that you do not even need any prior designing experience.
-Definitely one for everyone ranging from the novice to the pro, kids and grownups alike.
+You build from basic shapes/building blocks, or you can import your designs.
+Their app is so accessible that they claim that you do not even need any prior designing experience—one for everyone ranging from the novice to the pro, kids and grownups alike.